techqueria/website/content/join/chapter-director.md

 - Chapter Volunteer
   - Someone who helps support Chapter Directors on an ongoing or one-off basis
 - Member
-  - Someone who is a member of Techqueria's Slack community
+  - Someone who is a member of Techqueria’s Slack community

 ## Chapters